-Eastern focuses on undergraduate education on a residential campus; upwards of 60 percent of all students and 85 percent of freshmen live on campus.
-Supporting this residential community is a modern Student Center, which sponsors more than 2,500 student events annually and houses 100 student clubs, student government, a fitness center, performance stages, and other student-focused resources.
+Eastern focuses on undergraduate education on a residential campus; a majority of all students and more than 80 percent of first-year students live on campus.
+Supporting this residential community is a modern Student Center, which sponsors more than 2,500 student events annually and houses 100 student clubs, student government, a fitness center, performance stages and other student-focused resources.

 Student interest in attending Eastern continues to grow.
-In fall 2018, total enrollment was 5,208.
-In addition to representing 160 of Connecticut’s 169 townships, Eastern students come from 33 states and 80 other countries.
+In fall 2021, total enrollment was 4,321.
+In addition to representing 163 of Connecticut’s 169 townships, Eastern students come from 32 states and more than 10 other countries.
 Students of color constitute 30 percent of the student body, up from 17 percent in 2009.

-In fall 2008, the University opened a 174,000-square-foot, state-of-the-art Science Building, which is equipped with a confocal microscope, ground penetrating radar used in geological research, DNA sequencing technology and a state-of-the-art robotics lab.
+In fall 2008, the University opened a 174,000-square-foot, state-of-the-art Science Building, which is equipped with a confocal microscope, ground penetrating radar used in geological research, DNA sequencing technology and more.
 Eastern science students travel to exotic places such as French Polynesia and Costa Rica to conduct field experiments; receive NASA fellowships to conduct and report on their research into antibiotics; gain exposure presenting at regional and national conferences; and publish their findings in academic journals.